About Bandaranaike International Airport (CMB)

-Bandaranaike International Airport is the largest airport in Sri Lanka and serves the country’s capital, Colombo.
-Our Colombo Bandaranaike International Airport guide includes information on airport facilities, public transport access and nearby accommodation options.
+Bandaranaike International Airport, colloquially known as Katunayake Airport, is the largest airport in Sri Lanka and serves the country’s capital, Colombo.
+Our Bandaranaike International Airport guide includes information on airport facilities, public transport access and nearby accommodation options.

-A new terminal building is scheduled for completion in 2017.
-Plans also exist to construct a multistorey car park and a 50-room on-site hotel.
-A new airport website has recently come online.
+A new terminal building is scheduled for completion in 2019.
+Plans also exist to construct a multi-storey car park and a 50-room on-site hotel.

 A new expressway linking Colombo and Katunayake opened in October 2013 providing a much quicker route than the A003 (Negombo Road).
-Using this route, head north from central Colombo via New Kelani Bridge; the journey takes around 20 minutes.
+Using the expressway, head north from central Colombo using the A1 to Katunayake Expressway E03.
+Follow the E03 then continue onto Canada Friendship road; the journey takes around 30 minutes depending on traffic conditions.